PerfectlySoft/Perfect-HTTPServer/README.md

 Gather command line options and further configure the server.
 Run the server with --help to see the list of supported arguments.
 Command line arguments will supplant any of the values set above.

+The arguments.swift file provides handlers for command line arguments as well as the configureServer function.
+Call this to handle any CLI arguments before starting the server process.

 ```
 configureServer(server)
 ```
-Launch the server.
+This code block will launch the server.
 Remember that any command after server.start() will not be reached.
 ```
 do {
 	// Launch the HTTP server.